marcandrysco/AudioManipProg/core/doc/ctrl.md

     Ctrl   ((dev, key), (low, high), def)

-Controls are used to generate signals based off of input from a MIDI input.
+Controls are used to generate signals based off of a MIDI input.
 The `dev` and `key` specify the listening device and key.
 The values `low` and `high` specify the range of output values.
 Because the AmpCore control cannot know the current position of the MIDI device, it begins using the default value given by `def`.

     Ctrl1  ((dev, key), def)    (* = Ctrl  ((dev, key), (0, 1), def) *)
     Ctrl1L (dev, key)           (* = Ctrl1 ((dev, key), 0.0) *)